 Unlike players such as Barry Bonds, whose cards hit rock bottom lows after the steroid whispers grew into a roar, vintage Pete Rose cards are still pricey and graded ones can command big bucks.
 He’s still a fan favorite to many who are old enough to remember watching him in his prime.

-If you’re not able to afford the high-end examples, a nice VG-EX Rose rookie card can usually be purchased for $400-$600.
+If you’re not able to afford the high-end examples, a nice VG-EX Rose rookie card can usually be found for $2,000-$2,500 or so.

 1964 Topps Pete Rose